hash4di/hash4di.github.com/index.md

 ## My name is Adrian Chęciński (aka hash4di).

-I am Ruby on Rails junior developer, using GTD and minimalistic approach.
+I am Ruby on asdf Rails junior developer, using GTD and minimalistic approach.

 I use BDD and many other Agile methodologies as my everyday routine for development.